COMPLETE AN ECONOMIC DEVELOPMENT PLAN

 - Removed dead plant material & invasive species along Windward Place leading into the Oldsmar Sports Complex.
 The material was replaced with 55 cedar trees and 260 Podocarpus hedges.

 - Hosted the 2019 USA BMX Gator Nationals in February 2019.
-The vent has 963 riders from 21 different countries and 39 states.
+The event had 963 riders from 21 different countries and 39 states.
 The total estimated attendance was 4,045 attendees people.

 - Organized and implemented citywide special events including Sunset Sounds Concert Series, Purple Heart Ceremony, Memorial Day Ceremony, Veterans Day Celebration, Easter Egg Hunt, Annual Talent Show, Annual Golf Tournament, Christmas Wonderland, Holiday Golf Cart Parade, Annual Tree Lighting Ceremony, Celebrate Oldsmar, Fishing Derbies, and Haunted Happenings.